 Close your eyes for ten seconds before scanning the yard.

 Even in winter, birds are still talking.
 Soft chips in the shrubs.
 A quick whistle from a tree.
 Tiny clicking sounds you might normally miss.
-Listening first makes the moment feel bigger and helps you notice birds that are hidden from view.
+Listening first often tells you birds are close, even if you cannot see them yet.

 Step 2: Watch for Movement, Not Species